-As at 30 June 2017, the Group had trade receivables of HK\$385,410,000, which represented 33% of the total assets of the Group.
+As at 30 June 2018, the Group had trade receivables of HK\$418,881,000, which represented 47% of the total assets of the Group.

-Management performs impairment assessment of trade receivables regularly.
-The impairment assessment is based on the evaluation of collectability and terms of the receivables, including the ageing of the balance, the existence of disputes, the creditworthiness and the past collection history of certain major customers.
+Management performs impairment assessment of trade receivables monthly.
+The impairment assessment is based on the evaluation of collectability and credit terms of the receivables, including the ageing of the balances, existence of disputes, creditworthiness and past collection history of certain major customers.

-We focused on this area because the impairment assessment of receivables is estimated by management through the application of significant judgement.
+We focused on this area because the impairment assessment of receivables involves significant judgement and estimation.